affankingkhan/TheWalkingSchoolBus/docs/README.txt

 error will occur and the app will not run.
 Resources are placed in specially named subdirectories under the project res/ directory.
 34) When dealing with multiple resources, which one takes precedence?
-Assuming that all of these multiple resources are able to match the configuration of a device, the &#39;locale&#39; qualifier almost always takes the highest precedence over the others.
+Assuming that all of these multiple resources can match the configuration of a device, the &#39;locale&#39; qualifier almost always takes the highest precedence over the others.
 35) When does ANR occur?